logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 To set up an integration with Logz.io as a **Default Environment**, you can add Logz.io directly from the Siemplify Marketplace.

 In Siemplify, open the **Marketplace** and search for Logz.io.
-Select the cogswheel to configure a new instance.
+Select the cogwheel to configure a new instance.

 ![Add Logz.io from the Siemplify Marketplace](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/siemplify-marketplace.png)